Jakobovski/angular-validator/README.md

 ## FAQ
 **It's not working!?**
-Make sure you have assigned a unique name attribute to each element.
+Make sure you have assigned a unique name to each form element as well as the form itself.
 Make sure you have properly followed the installation instructions.

 **Why pass value to custom validator functions?**
 Passing the value to the custom validator function allows the function to be easier to test.